yurisuki/osu-install-old/README.md

 # Replace YOURAURHELPER with AUR helper you use (e.g. pacaur, yay, yaourt)
 YOURAURHELPER -S osu-install
 ```
+That one will install osu-install on the machine.

 # todo/goals
 - ~~Make installation script for other distros than Arch Linux~~